Toilets and Showers Facilities in Everest Base Camp Route

 Use the Toilet and Shower Safely

-If you are on an Everest base camp trek from November to early March, the bathrooms might have icy surfaces.
-The ice makes it slippery, so step carefully when you enter the bathroom and put water to melt the ice first.
+The bathrooms might have icy surfaces if you are on an Everest base camp trek from November to early March.
+The ice makes the floor slippery, so step carefully when you enter the bathroom and put water in to melt the ice first.

 Laundry Service on Everest Base Camp Route

-Probably, you will pack enough clothing for the trek.
-Taking lots of clothes can cause an overload for the Lula flight.
+You will probably pack enough clothing for the trek.
+Taking lots of clothes can overload the Lula flight.
 You might be looking for Laundry Service during the trek.
-There is a machine washing laundry service in Namche Bazaar.
-The lodge staffs also provide hand washing services somewhere, so you need to consult your guide to talk about the laundry if you need it somewhere.
+There is a machine-washing laundry service in Namche Bazaar.
+The lodge staff also provides hand-washing services, so you need to consult your guide to discuss laundry if you need it.

 You can also wash your light clothes and socks along the trek.
 Every guesthouse has a washing place close to the main yard.
 So you can do your laundry during your acclimatization rest day in Namche Bazaar and Dingboche.